-- Some tasks are physically demanding and you may have to work in cramped and dirty conditions, particularly when rescuing records from basements or disused buildings.
+- Some tasks are physically demanding and you may have to work on site in difficult conditions, particularly when rescuing records from basements or disused buildings.

-- You are likely to spend a large proportion of your time working at a computer.
+- You're likely to spend a large proportion of your time working at a computer.

 - Jobs are spread out in small numbers throughout the UK and Ireland.
-Many posts are available on temporary or fixed-term contracts, so be prepared to be flexible.
+Some posts, for example those receiving Lottery funding, are available on temporary or fixed-term contracts, so be prepared to be flexible.
 With experience, there may be opportunities for self-employment and contract work, especially in the religious, charities and business sectors and with private individuals and trusts.

-- There may be opportunities for international travel or secondments and posts abroad.
+- There may be opportunities for international travel or secondments and posts.

-To become an archivist, you'll need a first degree followed by a postgraduate qualification accredited by the ARA.
-Although the subject of your first degree doesn't generally matter, many archivists have degrees in history, law, classics and English.
-In specialist scientific archives services, a degree in a science subject may be useful.
+You'll need a first degree followed by a postgraduate qualification accredited by the ARA.
+Although the subject of your first degree doesn't usually matter, many archivists have degrees in history, law, classics and English.
+In specialist areas, for example scientific archives services, a relevant degree may be useful.